 Since I am working on a RAW file, I can change the White Balance of the initial photo to anything I like.
-I could use the sliders for Temperature and Tint to change the White Balance, but I find it much easier to use the eyedropper-tool instead.
+I could use the sliders for Temperature and Tint to change the White Balance, but it is much easier for me to use the eyedropper-tool instead.

 Hovering over the photo, I am trying to find a relatively neutral area in the image.
 A neutral area means the percentage values for R(ed), G(

-While hovering with the eyedropper tool over different sections of the image, I can see a grid with the RGB percentages.
-Even more helpful is the preview
+While hovering with the eyedropper tool over different image sections, I can see a grid with the RGB percentages.
+Even more helpful is the preview that Adobe ® Lightroom

 In this case, the original White Balance is not very far off from what I eventually picked.
 However, it does make a difference.

-Once more I am starting with the settings which affect the entire photo: Exposure and Contrast, before fine-tuning Highlights, Shadows, Whites, and blacks.
-However, let’s see this step by step.
+Once more, I am starting with the settings which affect the entire photo: Exposure and Contrast, before fine-tuning Highlights, Shadows, Whites, and blacks.
+Let’s see this step by step.